If there is one kind of meal I never get tired of it’s definitely buddha bowls.

 Let me know in the comments if you try this recipe!

-Sesame Crusted Hoisin Tofu Buddha Bowls
+Sesame Crusted Hoisin Tofu Buddha Bowl

 Ingredients